Canon 1D Mark II N vs Pentax K-5

 |Pentax K-3 II« »||APS-C||24.1||6016||4000||1080/60i||23.6||13.6||1106||80||Pentax K-3 II|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The K-5 indeed provides for movie recording, while the 1D Mark II N does not.
 The highest resolution format that the K-5 can use is 1080/25p.

 Feature comparison: Canon 1D Mark II N vs Pentax K-5

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1D Mark II N and the K-5 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the K-5 has a higher magnification than the one of the 1D Mark II N (0.61x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark II N and Pentax K-5 along with similar information for a selection of comparators.